Indirect speech definition:

 - He told him we were coming back the following week.

-He told him we are coming back the following week.
+He told him we were coming back the following week.

 - she said ‘we did not visit Portugal last year’.